Systematics, Evolution, and Biodiversity (SysEB) Snodgrass Memorial Research Award

 A call for nominations

-Candidates must be ESA members and must have completed a graduate research thesis or dissertation in arthropod morphology, systematics, taxonomy, or evolution at a recognized college or university within two calendar years prior to the nomination submission deadline.
+Candidates must be ESA members and must have completed a doctoral research thesis or dissertation in arthropod morphology, systematics, taxonomy, or evolution at a recognized college or university within two calendar years prior to the nomination submission deadline.

 View the list of those who have previously received this award.